 Yamaha made sure the RX-A8A is compatible with the latest video technology.
-All seven of its HDMI inputs support 4K content at 60 frames per second — perfect for high-quality sources like a 4K Ultra HD Blu-ray player, or an Apple TV.
+All seven of its HDMI inputs support 4K/60Hz content — perfect for high-quality sources like a 4K Ultra HD Blu-ray player or an Apple TV.

 Enjoy music from a variety of sources

 You get plenty of options for playing music, too.
 Stream tunes from your phone or tablet through Wi-Fi, Bluetooth, or Apple AirPlay 2.
 Or, use the built-in phono input to connect your turntable.
 You can even play high-resolution tracks from a USB thumb drive or networked computer.

 As a bonus, the RX-A8A also supports wireless multi-room music playback when paired with additional MusicCast components.

 - 150 watts per channel into 8 ohms (20-20,000 Hz) at 0.06% THD, with 2 channels driven